MaxArt2501/re-build/readme.md

 Another module for the same purpose is [VerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions), but it doesn't allow to build just *any* regular expression.
 RE-Build aims to fill that gap too.

+Remember, as a general rule, that RE-Build does *not* care if your environment doesn't support certain `RegExp` features (for example, the `sticky` flag or extended Unicode escaping sequences), as the corresponding source code will be generated anyway.
+Of course, you'll get an error trying to get a `RegExp` object out of it.

 ## Installation

 Via `npm`: